 For a Florida native, experienced with hurricanes, whose job title includes the word “planner,” it felt like I should have done better.

 Have you found a great deal using a sales tax holiday?
-Please do share by leaving a comment.
+Please share by leaving a comment.